 We recommend that you log in at least 15 minutes before the start time of the Meeting.
 It is important to ensure you are connected to the internet at all times if you participate in the Meeting online in order to vote when balloting commences.
 You are responsible for ensuring internet connectivity for the duration of the Meeting.

-For additional details and instructions on accessing the Meeting online from your tablet, smartphone or computer, see the Virtual AGM User Guide provided by TSX Trust and accompanying this Management Proxy Circular.
+For additional details and instructions on accessing the Meeting online from your tablet, smartphone or computer, accompanying this Management Proxy Circular.